MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Identity controls require each invocation of a controlled component to be verified explicitly.
 This verification consumes compute cycles and might require network traversal for authorization.

 - Encryption and decryption require dedicated compute cycles.
 These cycles increase the time and resources consumed by those flows.
-This increase is usually correlated with the complexity of the algorithm and the generation of high-entropy and diverse initialization vectors (IV).
+This increase is usually correlated with the complexity of the algorithm and the generation of high-entropy and diverse initialization vectors (IVs).

 - As the extensiveness of logging increases, the impact on system resources and network bandwidth for streaming those logs can also increase.